Step Three: Getting the Right Support in Place

 Step Five: Technology for Your Studies

-Learn more about the different types of assistive technology which may be available to provide support with your education at mainstream college.
+Discover the different types of assistive technology which may be available to support your education at mainstream college as a blind or partially sighted student.

 Find out more about 'Step Five: Technology for Your Studies'